Understanding Knee Pain

 Natural Remedies

-Natural remedies offer additional ways to manage knee pain and support joint health.
-According to Healthline, popular natural remedies include:
+Natural remedies offer additional ways to manage knee pain and support joint health (Healthline).
+Popular natural remedies include:

 - Epsom Salt Baths: Magnesium in Epsom salts may help with inflammation and pain in osteoarthritis.
 Consider soaking in a warm Epsom salt bath to relieve discomfort.